-What is the Boosting Apprenticeships Commencements Wage Subsidy?
+What is the Boosting Apprenticeship Commencements?

-The Boosting Apprenticeships Commencements is a new government wage subsidy to encourage employers of any size or industry, Australia-wide, to take on apprentices and trainees.
+The Australian Government has announced the Boosting Apprenticeship Commencements wage subsidy to support employers and Group Training Organisations to take on new apprentices and trainees.

 Payments will be made quarterly in arrears, with first claims for the subsidy available from 1 January 2021.

-Your business or Group Training Organisation may be eligible if:
+Your business may be eligible if:

-- you engage an Australian Apprentice between 5 October 2020 and 30 September 2021; and
+- you engage an Australian Apprentice between 31 March 2022 and 30 June 2022

 - your Australian Apprentice or trainee is undertaking a Certificate II or higher qualification and has a training contract that is formally approved by the state training authority.